 Timeline or milestones by the achievement of the commitment, KPI for monitoring activities

-The PoC project will be started from 2021, and the service will be deployed at least three bases in Senegal.
-By 2025, we plan to expand our business in Senegal and horizontally to other regions in Africa and Asia.
+The PoC project will start in 2022, and the business model will be horizontally expanded to other regions such as Africa and Asia, in addition to business expansion within Sierra Leone.
 In developed countries, alternative transportation methods are well developed and strict laws and regulations are required, so we are drawing milestones of reimporting the model cultivated in developing countries to developed countries.

 Precondition for achieving the commitment